A chain theorem for sequentially $3$-rank-connected graphs with respect to vertex-minors: Abstract

 \section{Abstract}

-Tutte (1961) proved the chain theorem for $3$-connected graphs with respect to minors, which states that every $3$-connected graph $G$ has a $3$-connected minor with one vertex fewer than $G$, unless $G$ is a wheel graph.
+Tutte (1961) proved the chain theorem for simple $3$-connected graphs with respect to minors, which states that every simple $3$-connected graph $G$ has a simple $3$-connected minor with one edge fewer than $G$, unless $G$ is a wheel graph.
 Bouchet (1987) proved an analog for prime graphs with respect to vertex-minors.
 We present a chain theorem for higher connectivity with respect to vertex-minors, showing that every sequentially $3$-rank-connected graph $G$ has a sequentially $3$-rank-connected vertex-minor with one vertex fewer than $G$, unless $|V(G)|\leq 12$.